Refinancing Your First Mortgage

 Looking to lower your interest rate and get your loan paid off sooner?
 Then it might be time for you to consider refinancing.

-Refinancing increases available funds as your monthly loan payment decreases with a lower interest rate.
+Refinancing increases available funds as your monthly mortgage loan payment decreases with a lower interest rate.
 With a lower payment, you can use extra funds for retirement savings, paying other debts, saving money for college, or other purposes.
-Before you start the process, here's a few tips to help refinancing go as smoothly as possible:
+Before you start the process, here's a few tips to help refinancing your first mortgage go as smoothly as possible:

 Based on the above goals, set targets for interest rates and monthly payments.
 Decide on the mortgage term and whether to apply for a fixed or adjustable-rate mortgage.
 Our mortgage refinance calculator can help define these parameters.

 In particular, find out if it has changed since you last applied for a mortgage.
 A low credit rating will affect the interest rate and the availability of a mortgage refinance.

 A drastic drop in property value can make it difficult to refinance a mortgage unless that mortgage is old enough to have been paid down substantially.

 Research prepayment penalties on the existing mortgage

 Some mortgages have penalties for early repayment, which may hurt your chances of refinancing.
 This is not necessarily a deal-killer, but it is important to know the penalty amount and measure it against the potential savings from refinancing.

 Obtain mortgage refinance quotes from a variety of mortgage refinance lenders